Phenomenological Implications of $\boldsymbol{\Delta(54)}$ Flavor Symmetry with Triple Inverse Seesaw: Introduction

-Various theoretical models have been proposed to accomplish tribimaximal mixing (TBM) by using non-abelian discrete symmetries, including $A_4$\cite{barman2023non, barman2023neutrino,Ma:2006km, Vien:2014pta}, $S_3$\cite{Ma:2006km}, $S_4$\cite{thapa2021resonant}, $\Delta(27)$\cite{Ma:2007wu,de2007neutrino,Harrison:2014jqa,CarcamoHernandez:2016piw}, and $\Delta(54)$\cite{Ishimori:2008uc,Loualidi:2021qoq,Vien:2021fov}.
-In order to introduce departures from TBM, additional flavons are included into these models.
+Several theoretical frameworks have been developed to achieve tribimaximal mixing (TBM) through the application of non-Abelian discrete symmetries, including $A_4$\cite{barman2023non, barman2023neutrino,Ma:2006km, Vien:2014pta}, $S_3$\cite{Ma:2006km}, $S_4$\cite{thapa2021resonant}, $\Delta(27)$\cite{Ma:2007wu,de2007neutrino,Harrison:2014jqa,CarcamoHernandez:2016piw}, and $\Delta(54)$\cite{loualidi2021trimaximal, ishimori2009lepton, vien2021extension}.To accommodate deviations from TBM, these models incorporate additional flavons.
 This paper presents a methodology by using the $\Delta(54)$ flavor symmetry framework.
 The $\Delta$(54) symmetry can manifest itself in heterotic string models on factorizable orbifolds, such as the $T^2/Z_3$ orbifold \cite{nilles2018cp}.
-In these string models, only singlets and triplets are observed as fundamental modes, while doublets are absent as fundamental modes.
-However, doublets have the potential to become fundamental modes in magnetized/intersecting D-brane models.
+In these string models, singlets and triplets are the only representations observed as fundamental modes, with doublets notably absent.
+However, in magnetized or intersecting D-brane models, doublets can emerge as fundamental modes.
 We can also suggest an extension to the Standard Model, utilizing $\Delta$(54) symmetry.
 We have the option to engage with both the singlets ($1_{1}, 1_{2}$) and doublets ($2_{1}, 2_{2}, 2_{3}, 2_{4} $) representations of $\Delta(54)$, which allow us to represent quarks in different ways.
-This extension effectively incorporates the most recent experimental data for various properties within the quark sector, encompassing six quark masses, three quark mixing angles, and the CP-violating phase \cite{vien2021extension}. , { }
+This extension successfully integrates the latest experimental findings on the quark sector, including six quark masses, three mixing angles, and the CP-violating phase\cite{vien2021extension}.